 He says RollsPack also wants to expand into Asia in the near future.

-Rolls says the food and beverage sector makes up 65-70 per cent of the Australian packaging industry and he hopes the press will allow these brands to stay competitive, with high quality imagery, fast turnaround times and competitive rates while also providing greater impact and ‘shelf shout’ on retail shelves.
+Rolls says the food and beverage sector makes up 65-70 percent of the Australian packaging industry and he hopes the press will allow these brands to stay competitive, with high-quality imagery, fast turnaround times and competitive rates while also providing greater impact and ‘shelf shout’ on retail shelves.

 “The new press allows for higher run speeds, simplifies the operational process and reduces waste at the start and finish of a print run,” he says.

-Rolls says the company is implementing ‘lean manufacturing’ principles to decrease overhead costs and make the press more cost effective.
+Rolls says the company is implementing ‘lean manufacturing’ principles to decrease overhead costs and make the press more cost-effective.

-He is confident RollsPack can fill the long-run suited press, one of the biggest reasons flexo-printing is more popular in Australia, with a combination of exisiting clients, new business from quality-focused companies and trade work.
+He is confident RollsPack can fill the long-run suited press, one of the biggest reasons flexo-printing is more popular in Australia, with a combination of existing clients, new business from quality-focused companies and trade work.

-Rolls says the company may charge a premium on short-run jobs to keep the press operation cost effective, and that the much lower setup time will help keep it efficient.
+Rolls says the company may charge a premium on short-run jobs to keep the press operation cost-effective, and that the much lower setup time will help keep it efficient.

 “We will not be deterred by the challenges facing the Australian manufacturing industry, packaging sells and we will be a leading performer for our clients by any benchmark,” he says.

 “This is Australian small business doing it on its own with no government handouts.”